sdomanskyi/spatialtranscriptomics/docs/usage.md

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended.

-* `docker`
-    * A generic configuration profile to be used with [Docker](https://docker.com/)
 * `singularity`
     * A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
-* `podman`
-    * A generic configuration profile to be used with [Podman](https://podman.io/)
-* `shifter`
-    * A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
-* `charliecloud`
-    * A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
-* `conda`
-    * A generic configuration profile to be used with [Conda](https://conda.io/docs/).
-Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter or Charliecloud.
 * `test`
     * A profile with a complete configuration for automated testing
     * Includes links to test data so needs no other parameters